 Past felony conviction?
 You can vote.

-As of January 1, 2022, Washington automatically restores voting rights to people with past felony convictions immediately after they finish their prison terms.
-Every citizen who is not in prison will be allowed to vote, even while on community supervision.
-Thanks to your activism, we are welcoming over 20,000 voters back into our democracy.
+As of January 1, 2022, Washington automatically restores voting rights to people with past felony convictions immediately after you finish your prison terms.
+Every citizen out of prison can vote now, even while on community supervision.
+Thanks to your activism, we have welcomed more than 20,000 voters back into our democracy.

 United for Restoration